ltgcgo/docs/src/painted/README.md

 > Node.js does not respect proxy settings.
 If proxies are needed, switch to Deno instead.

 * Run `./palette-bot batch`, and click on the link it provides.
+* Do you have Tor installed on your system?
+If yes and you're using Deno, run `./palette-tor batch` to use it without the tedious configuration process!
+* Are you running Painted Palette with Deno on Linux?
+If yes, run `./palette-proxy batch` to connect to public proxy pools with ease!

 ## Open Source
 Painted Palette is a piece of open-source software, licensed under GNU GPL 3.0.